pulumi/pulumi-hugo/themes/default/content/learn/abstraction-encapsulation/_index.md

 ## Time

 How long this tutorial will take depends on your internet connection, reading speed, and other factors.
-On average, this tutorial should take you about XXXXXX minutes to complete.
+On average, this tutorial should take you about 30 minutes to complete.

 ## Prerequisites